stephanos/hrd/README.md

 with very useful additional features.

 ### Features
 - **caching:** great performance through in-memory caching and memcache
 - **fluent API:** concise code for read, query, write and delete actions
 - **hybrid query:** queries that have strong consistency and use memcache
 - **lifecycle hooks:** BeforeLoad/AfterLoad and BeforeSave/AfterSave
+- **caching control:** turn caching on/off for queries and entities
 - **logging:** every datastore action is logged for debugging

 *This is still alpha quality.*